pontsho/cars/README.md

 ### Running Spring Boot application

-To run this application please use the command below.
+To run this application please use the command below on the terminal.

 ```
 ./mvnw spring-boot:run